Blockin-Labs/blockin/src/ChainDrivers/README.md

 # Chain Drivers
 The Chain Driver interface is where everything that is chain-specific is implemented.

-We provide a few already implemented ChainDrivers as NPM packages for convenience.
+The Blockin team and Blockin community provide a few already implemented ChainDrivers as NPM packages for convenience.
 For an example, visit the Blockin Demo site.
-(We are currently working on more convenient methods to import these files).

 You can also choose to implement the ChainDriver interface on your own.
-If you do this, it would be greatly appreciated if it is published or shared with us, so we can add it to a library!
+If you do this, it would be greatly appreciated if it is published or shared with us, so we can add it to this list!

 # Current Supported Chains
 These are the chains that are natively supported by this library.